2024 Conference: Lead Like a Woman

 Gwenneth Roberts is a MOW and member of Violence and Abuse of Women in Church sub-committee

-Jennifer Clark is the Domestic Violence Worker – Anglican Church Southern Queensland
+Jennifer Clark is the former Domestic Violence Worker – Anglican Church Southern Queensland

-Vanessa Fowler is a Founding Member of the Allison Baden-Clay Foundation
+Vanessa Fowler is the Co-Chair of the Queensland Domestic & Family Violence Prevention Council, and Chair of The Allison Baden-Clay Foundation

 We thank our generous Conference Sponsors